Almost everyone gets a speeding ticket at some point in their driving life.

 This essentially involves asking the magistrate to substitute the penalty for something less onerous.
 In many cases, appealing a speeding penalty can allow you to avoid harsh penalties such as large fines and losing your licence.

-Our lawyers have appeared in court hundreds of times on behalf of clients seeking leniency appeals, and we pride ourselves on our ability to persuade magistrates to issue ‘section 10s.’
+Our lawyers have appeared in court hundreds of times on behalf of clients seeking leniency appeals, and we pride ourselves on our ability to persuade magistrates to issue ‘section 10 dismissals or conditional release orders.’

-A section 10 is where you are found guilty by the court, but no conviction is recorded, and you do not lose any demerit points.
+A section 10 dismissals or conditional release orders is where you are found guilty by the court, but no conviction is recorded, and you do not lose any demerit points.
 This can make all the difference if you’re worried about how losing your licence will impact your ability to work or travel.

 So get in touch with the experts today and find out how we can help you get a better outcome in your speeding case.

 The types of penalties that you will face depend on the speed that you were travelling at, as well as whether the penalty was imposed by the police or whether it was imposed by the court.

 Generally, when you receive a penalty for speeding, you will have to pay a fine and you will accumulate demerit points.

 The penalty depends on the speed that you were travelling at, plus various other factors, such as the type of vehicle you were driving, whether you were in a school zone, and the type of licence that you held.